How to Install NComputing X550 Card, XD2 Thin Client and vSpace Virtualization Software

 If yes, do you feel its performance is good enough?

-Registration of the NComputing product is the last step before it can be used beyond its limitations.
+Registration of the NComputing product is the last step before it can be used beyond the its limitations.

 You can run NComputing registration both online and offline.
-Make sure your computer is connected to the internet for online registration process.
+Make sure your computer is connected to the internet for the online registration process.

 For offline registration to take place though, you need to have emailed your registration data and XSeries card details to firstname.lastname@example.org.
-NComputing team will send you a registration licence file which you link to while registering your product in the offline mode.
+NComputing team will send you a registration license file which you link to while registering your product in the offline mode.